 Types of Hydration Packs for Running

-The most important criteria when ranking these hydration packs for running is comfort.
-For that reason we weighted it as 30% of a product's final score.
+The most important criteria when ranking a hydration pack for running is comfort.
+For that reason, we weighted it as 30% of a product's final score.
 Any chafing, rubbing, or pressure points are greatly magnified when running because of the natural bouncing action of the body.
 Add in long distances and time, and you can see why comfort is so critical.

 Features & Design

-Each pack has its own unique features and design that set it apart from the others.
+Each product has its unique features and design that set it apart from the others.
 These are what makes the pack comfortable and function well (or not).
-Our favorite features include the top-loading backpack-style main compartment of the Patagonia Fore Runner Vest 10L and the additional external bungees that allowed us to attach extra articles of clothing to the outside of the Ultimate Direction SJ Ultra Vest 2.0 and the Nathan Vapor Air 2L.
+Our favorite features include the top-loading backpack-style main compartment of the Patagonia Fore Runner Vest 10L and the stretchy pocket of the Nathan VaporHowe.
+We also loved the additional external bungees that allowed us to attach extra articles of clothing to the outside of the Ultimate Direction SJ Ultra Vest 3.0, Nathan VaporAir and Ultimate Direction Ultra Vesta.

-Since these are hydration packs for running, they, of course, include some sort of hydration system.
+Since these are hydration packs for running, they, of course, include some hydration system.
 The two main methods for holding and delivering hydration to your mouth were a bladder and hose set-up mounted on the back, or chest-mounted bottles or soft flasks.
 The pros and cons of these systems are described in greater detail below.
-The Nathan Vapor Air 2L and Patagonia Fore Runner Vest used the bladder and hose configuration, while the Ultimate Direction SJ Ultra Vest 2.0 used two chest-mounted water bottles.
-In the end, we felt that the Salomon ADV Skin 12 Set had the most effective and versatile Hydration System available: dual chest-mounted soft flasks.
+The Nathan VaporAir, Patagonia Fore Runner Vest, Nathan VaporHowe, and Osprey Dyna used the bladder and hose configuration.
+Meanwhile, the Salomon ADV Skin 12 Set as well as Ultimate Direction's SJ Ultra Vest 3.0 and Ultra Vesta used two chest-mounted soft flasks.

 Bladder & Hose

 The disadvantages are that you can only have one liquid, and bladders usually don't work well with anything besides water.
-Furthermore, they can be annoying and time consuming to fill since they are on the inside of your backpack, and the tube, depending on how it is mounted to your shoulder straps, can be annoying as it flaps around as you run.
-You also don't know how close you are to drinking all of your liquid, and the liquid that is in the hose at any given point can either get uncomfortably hot from the sun, or freeze if it is very cold out.
+Furthermore, they can be annoying and time-consuming to fill since they are on the inside of your backpack, and the tube, depending on how it is mounted to your shoulder straps, can be annoying as it flaps around as you run.
+You also don't know how close you are to drinking all of your liquid, and the liquid that is in the hose at any given point can either get uncomfortably hot from the sun, or freeze if it is frigid out.
 Despite the drawbacks, this is the most popularly used hydration system in a hydration pack.

 Mounting the hydration system on the chest is becoming increasingly common and popular for running.
 Ultimate Direction popularized this system, although it was certainly in limited use beforehand.
-Basically, your water is stored in two bottles that are held by extra large pockets on the chest attached to the shoulder straps.
+Your water is stored in two bottles that are held by extra large pockets on the chest attached to the shoulder straps.
 Advantages of this system are that with two bottles, you can have two different liquids with you at any time.
 It is also easy to see how close you are to empty, and thus easier to ration, and with easier access to bottles as compared to a bladder, it is much quicker and simpler to refill.
-Some people also feel like chest-mounted bottles balance out the body better (the weight of gear on the back balanced by the weight of water on the front) which can lead to less fatigue of the back muscles when running with a pack for a long period of time.
-The disadvantages are that you have sloshing water bottles on your chest.
-This can be annoying, and depending on the shape and hardness of the bottles, also uncomfortable.
-It can also be anatomically difficult for women.
+Some people also feel like chest-mounted bottles balance out the body better (the weight of gear on the back balanced by the weight of water on the front) which can lead to less fatigue of the back muscles when running with a pack for an extended period of time.
+The disadvantages are that you have sloshing water bottles on your chest; this can be annoying, and depending on the shape and hardness of the bottles, also uncomfortable.Chest-Mounted Soft Flasks

-Besides carrying water, the other purpose of a hydration pack for running is to carry the clothing, food, and equipment you need for an effective long run or adventure, without having it disrupt your running stride.
+Besides carrying water, the other purpose of a hydration pack for running is to carry the clothing, food, and equipment you need for a successful long run or adventure, without having it disrupt your running stride.
 Without enough storage capacity, it is impossible to carry what you need.
 This category goes hand-in-hand with the one below, Pockets, but this one specifically focuses on whether the design is capable of holding everything you will need comfortably and without modification.